sensei-hacker/password-dog/README.md

 passwords that will be cracked from those that won't.

-More information about this, including testing methodology, can be found int he docs/ folder.
+More information about this, including testing methodology, can be found in the docs/ folder.

 ## Installation